 Award winners (one in each category) will be entitled to free accommodation – 1 person for 2 nights and will also have their travel expenses (up to 300 EU) covered by ALL DIGITAL.

 For the BRIGHTS Awards category, all the national winners – 2 persons from each project country – will have their expenses (accommodation for 2 nights and travel) covered by the BRIGHTS project.

 Nominations are accepted from organisations and individuals who work in wider Europe (not limited to EU28) in the field of enhancing digital skills.

 Nominations must be completed in English and submitted through online forms, indicated in each category description.

-The jury will assess the nominations against a set of criteria and choose the three finalists in each category.
-The winners for the three categories (Best digital changemaker, Best digital resource, Best cooperation project) will be selected by the jury.
+The jury will assess the nominations against a set of criteria and choose three finalists in each category.
+The winners for 4 categories (Best digital changemaker, Best digital resource, Best cooperation project, Best Digital Story) will be selected by the jury.

 The three finalists of the Best e-facilitator category enter the online public voting.
 The public will select the winner in this category.